Basic Marriage and Divorce Law: Ending Marriages

 Very often, the financial circumstances of the mother, father, or both change over the years - after the divorce is final.
 The changes may mean that the alimony or child support needs to be modified.

 Support provisions can be changed only once every two years.
 Any alterations must be based on a substantial change, upward or downward, in the financial condition of either spouse.
 Alimony can be modified when the spouse receiving the alimony lives continuously and openly in a sexual relationship.
-The relationship can be either heterosexual or homosexual.

 At the time of divorce, parties can agree to waive or give up their future rights to change the amount of alimony.
 Such a waiver is probably unwise.
 Unexpected changes may occur in the future.
 In general, the right to alimony ends when the receiving spouse remarries.

-Since 1986, changes in child support may also be modified by the court when a substantial change in the financial condition of either parent or the needs of the child occurs.
 Parents cannot waive the right to modify child support because it is a right that belongs to the child or children.

 For the most part, the government favors marriage and families and tries not to legislate on these matters.
 When the law does interfere in family life, it is often to ensure that children are cared for or to protect the basic rights of individuals.
 Recent laws about family violence demonstrate how the courts must often choose between interfering and not interfering.
 In these laws, the government chooses to protect the individual over not interfering in family life.
-Do you agree with this preference?

 *Excerpted from An Introduction to Law in Georgia, Fourth Edition, published by the Carl Vinson Institute of Government, 1998 (updated 2004).
 The Vinson Institute is not responsible for errors in the online text.
 Content is for information only; in no way should the information in the book be considered legal advice to anyone on any matter for which there are legal implications.
 Any such matter should be specifically addressed with an attorney.
 The book is available for purchase atwww.cviog.uga.eduor by contacting the Publications Program, Carl Vinson Institute of Government, University of Georgia, 201 M. Milledge Avenue, Athens, GA 30602; telephone 706-542-6377; fax 706-542-6239.